-The summary of Custody Law in Ontario
+The Basics: Custody Law in Ontario

 The children’s issues are central to any parents facing separation and/or divorce.
 Where will the children live?
 How will decisions be made regarding their upbringing?
 Parents are often plagued with insecurity.
 The following summary is designed to provide a brief explanation of the key terms and aspects of custody law in Ontario.